Danish11400/learning-html-css/readme.md

 - BUT WHERE IT SEND OUR DATA?

-- we read one attribute with form element called (method) eg.
+- we read one attribute with form element called (action) eg.

 ```<form action="login">```
 ```<button>press me</button>```